{{ summaryTitle }}

 Interpreting Results:

-Beginning sounds result checks and corrective actions
+Beginning sounds result cues and checks

-Skipped The row did not contain a readable word or supported sound.
-Repair the line and check that it appears in the answer key.
+Skipped The line did not provide a readable word or supported sound.
+Rewrite the line as word | sound | cue and check that it appears in the key.

 Technical Details: